How to apply for a mortgage online

 Before you can apply for a mortgage, your first step is to get an approved lending decision from us.
 This confirms that we are be prepared to lend to you.
 We call this confirmation an Approval in Principle (AIP).
 Once you have this you can move on to the next step - a Full Mortgage Application.

 If you apply online for your lending decision, this is known as an 'execution only' application, meaning that you won't be eligible to receive advice on your lending decision application.
-However, if at any time after you start your application you wish to receive advice you can elect to do your lending decision in one of our branches or over the phone.
-Our online lending decisions are also 'portable' which means once you've obtained a lending decision you can go into branch or call us to apply for your full mortgage application with the benefit of advice.
+However, if at any time after you start your application you wish to receive advice you can elect to do your lending decision over the phone.
+Our online lending decisions are also 'portable' which means once you've obtained a lending decision you can call us to apply for your full mortgage application with the benefit of advice.

 Applying for a mortgage online without advice